SPIGS/parkerspielvogeldotcom/content/projects/dicebot/index.md

 ### Dice Rolling Grammar

 The one feature that I'm probably most proud of is the bot's context-free dice grammar.
-I wanted to make something more usuable than Roll20's dice grammar - particularly the ability to "roll" dice that can't be respresented by the standard platonic solids (for example a d2 for coin flips), and more robust mathematical operations (PEMDAS).
+I wanted to make something more useable than Roll20's dice grammar - particularly the ability to "roll" dice that can't be represented by the standard platonic solids (for example a d2 for coin flips), and more robust mathematical operations (PEMDAS).
 In addition, it also has premade commands for things like character creation stat rolls.

-Hillariously, I made this prior to actually knowing was a context-free grammar was - I didn't actually learn about it until a few years later in school!
+Hilariously, I made this prior to actually knowing was a context-free grammar was - I didn't actually learn about it until a few years later in school!

 ![An example of a dice roll command](dice_roll.png)